|Havana's Damas de Blanco

 into the Square of St Peter's one day,headed by a small procession of Cuba's

-patron, La Virgen de la Caridad (CLICK here to read about the recent AUCTION of
+patron, La Virgen de la Caridad .....
+(Click here to read the newspaper article

 In the second painting (horizontal pastel medium) the DAMAS de BLANCO are